 Why does rndc reconfig sometimes resolve recursive server problems with some domains?

-Whilst the onus is on the zone administrator to fix their DNS servers, sometimes it's necessary for operators of recursive servers to clear a problem for their clients - even though this is not addressing the root cause.
-The problem may most likely recur again too.
+While the onus is on the zone administrator to fix their DNS servers, sometimes it's necessary for operators of recursive servers to clear a problem for their clients - even though this is not addressing the root cause.
+The problem will most likely recur again.

 Typically, they will use rndc flush or rndc flushname to clear the cache of all related names.